-Independent Auditor's Report for FY 2022/2023
+Fiscal Year 2022-2023 Independent Auditor's Report

-This item was discussed at the October 11th Executive Committee meeting.
-The Executive Committee forwarded this item onto the October 23rd Board agenda with the Committee's recommendation for Board approval.
+The Executive Committee should review the Independent Auditor's Report and forward it onto the October 23rd Board agenda with the Committee's recommendation for Board acceptance.

 The annual report by the Independent Auditor is ready for Board consideration.